 Monounsaturated Fat 1 g

 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily value may be higher or lower depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA, but were calculated by MyFitnessPal, Inc. by Under Armour, Inc.

 To make this recipe more diet-friendly…

-Whatever changes you make to your Venison Parmesan, you can recalculate the nutrition facts at myfitnesspal.com
+Whatever changes you make to your Venison Pilaf, you can recalculate the nutrition facts at myfitnesspal.com

 Venison Stir-Fry, venison marinated and tenderly fried and then mixed with stir-fried bell peppers, onions, portobello mushrooms and covered with cheese.
 Yum!